 ECRC will notify the complainant in writing regarding the decision on the request for confidentiality.
 In situations where confidentiality has been granted, if another report is made regarding the same alleged respondent, the request for confidentiality may be reconsidered in the interest of the safety of the campus community.
 In those instances, ECRC will attempt to contact the complainant to discuss the need to revoke confidentiality.
 If the complainant is unable to be reached or does not respond after two attempts, ECRC will notify the complainant in writing regarding the revocation of confidentiality before proceeding to use the complainant’s name.
 If no request for confidentiality is made, ECRC’s inquiry and investigation will proceed using the complainant’s name.

-harassing conduct, including retaliation, an ECRC investigator will conduct an inquiry to evaluate the information to determine whether the facts, if substantiated, constitutes conduct prohibited under the policies for which ECRC has responsibility.
+On receipt of information of possible discrimination/harassment or discriminatory or harassing conduct, including retaliation, an ECRC investigator will conduct an inquiry to evaluate the information to determine whether the facts, if substantiated, constitutes conduct prohibited under the policies for which ECRC has responsibility.
 An inquiry may involve gathering some information to clarify or understand the alleged facts, but typically an inquiry does not rise to the level of an investigation.

 When inappropriate behavior does not rise to the level of violation of university policy as determined by ECRC, but nonetheless is adversely affecting the workplace or educational environment, ECRC may conclude that an educational conversation, training, or other intervention is merited.
 In such instances, ECRC will work with the appropriate individuals or entities within the university.

 If information received by ECRC is determined not to rise to the level of a university policy violation, then ECRC will close the matter as a consultation.

 ECRC is the designated university unit to conduct formal investigation of allegations of discrimination, and to coordinate university response(s) to these complaints.